HACC-Hui/docusaurus/docs/requirements/administrators.md

 **US-A3: As an administrator, I want to learn the team formation status to better understand the situation.**

 All admins have access to a page called "Team Formation Status".
 This page provides the current status of all created teams: their names, members, invitations, skills and interests, whether they are open or closed, etc.

+On this page the administrator can assign the team's GitHub repository.

 The purpose of this page is to provide HACC administrators some real-time insight into the status of team formation, including: how many teams have been created, how many participants have found a team, how many teams are still looking for members, etc.